 Conversational AI is made up of two main components: Machine Learning (ML) and Natural Language Processing (NLP.)

-Natural Language Processing is an AI technology that analyzes what humans mean–both the words they’re saying and what they want out of the conversation–when they interact with AI tools via voice or text.
+Natural Language Processing is an AI technology that analyzes what humans mean–both the words they’re saying and the intentions behind them–when interacting with an AI application.

 NLP is dedicated to the study of “natural language,” meaning it helps computers understand everything that makes up a conversation: context from previous communications, speech recognition, speaker sentiment analysis, named entity recognition, word sense disambiguation, part of speech analysis, etc.

-Machine Learning is a component of AI that relies on repetition and reinforcement from data input, statistics, and algorithms–not manual human input and updates–to continuously “teach” computers how to provide the most accurate and helpful information possible.
+Machine Learning is a component of AI that relies on repetition and reinforcement from data input, statistics, and algorithms–not manual human input–to continuously “teach” computers how to provide the most accurate and helpful information.

-Machine Learning is what lets Conversational AI applications get better over time.
+Machine Learning is what lets Conversational AI applications improve over time.

 Step One: Input Generation

-During the input generation phase, users speak/talk or text/type an initial phrase, comment, or question into the application (or website, social media message, etc.) using Conversational AI.
+During the input generation phase, users speak or type their first phrase, comment, or question into the AI application, which could be a business website, social media page, in-app messaging tool, or phone support hotline.

 Step Two: Input Analysis

-Once the user is finished speaking or typing, the input analysis phase begins.
+Once the user is finished speaking or typing, the input analysis phase of listening and understanding begins.

 First, Natural Language Processing (listening phase) determines the language used, whether it was spoken or typed, and the general meaning of what was said.

-Then, Natural Language Understanding or NLU (understanding phase) evaluates the conversation’s context and the likely intent behind the user’s choice of words–not just their standard definitions.
+Then, Natural Language Understanding, or NLU, (understanding phase) evaluates the conversation’s context to determine the likely intent behind the user’s choice of words.

-Voice-based interactions use both NLU and Automatic Speech Recognition (ASR) to analyze and understand what the user said and their intent.
-ASR deciphers what exactly the user said and then translates their words into text so the computer can “understand” them.
+Voice-based interactions use both NLU and Automatic Speech Recognition (ASR) to analyze what the user said and translate their words into text the computer can “understand.”

 Step Three: Dialogue Management

-During the Dialogue Management phase, the Conversational AI application formulates an appropriate response to the user according to its most accurate understanding of what was said–which, remember, is always improving.
+During the Dialogue Management phase, the Conversational AI application formulates an appropriate response according to its most accurate understanding of what was said–which, remember, is always improving.

 Step Four: Natural Language Generation

-Depending on the communication channel being used, these responses can be sent via text, text-to-speech, or speech synthesis (automatically generated speech.)
+Depending on the selected communication channel, responses are sent via text, text-to-speech, or speech synthesis (automatically generated speech.)